cado-security/Engineering-Career-Ladder/README.md

 ## Engineering Manager
 Engineering Managers at Cado see their team as their product.
 While they are technically credible and spend time contributing to the code-base, at least a third of their time is spent safeguarding their team's health, hiring a world-class team, and putting them in the best position to succeed.
 They own the delivery of product commitments and are always looking to improve productivity.
 They also coordinate across departments to accomplish collaborative goals.

--   Extends the Engineer III requirements, but with management responsibilities and less of an individual contributor requirement than a Staff Engineer.
+- Your primary responsibility is to manage your team, you are also expected to make some technical contributions.
--   Help your engineers grow their skills and experience.
+- Help your engineers grow their skills and experience by holding 1:1s and giving regular feedback
--   Conduct code reviews, and make technical contributions to product architecture.
+- Make your team feel safe and supported
--   Conduct managerial interviews for candidates, and train the team to do technical interviews.
+- Act as a champion for Cado’s values
--   Make your team feel safe and supported.
+- Foster technical decision making on the team, but make final decisions when necessary
--   Generate and implement process improvements.
+- Own the delivery of product commitments, by coordinating across the whole company
--   Hold regular 1:1's with all members of their team.
+- Set, track and make progress towards OKRs and KPIs for your team
--   Give regular and clear feedback around the individual's performance.
+- Identify opportunities to implement improvements to how your team and the rest of engineering work
--   Foster technical decision making on the team, but make final decisions when necessary.
+- Responsible for productivity, product quality, security, and performance
--   Improve product quality, security, and performance.
+- Collaborate with other engineering managers.
+Share best practices and identify opportunities to work together.

 ## Director of Engineering
 -   Extends that of the Engineering Manager requirements.